taloc/communicate_data_findings/README.md

 # Project: communicate_data_findings

-Final project of Udacity's DAND about visualizations using python libraries To view the explanatory presentation please download and open the file: slide_deck_template.slides.html
+To view the explanatory presentation please download and open the file: slide_deck_template.slides.html

-## NOTE: If you are a Udacity student doing the DAND, please do not plagiarize this project

 The academic objective of this project is to demonstrate the skills of:
 - Using python's visualizations libraries